 If you receive this message and the System File Checker is not able to do its job when you run it, here are a few things you can try.

 1] Boot into Safe Mode.
 Open an elevated command prompt windows, type sfc/scannow and hit Enter.
 More on this here.
 Just make sure that the PendingDeletes and PendingRenames folders exist under %WinDir%\WinSxS\Temp.
 This may help if some start-up programs are creating a problem.

 2] If you wish to or need to, you may run System File Checker at Boot Time.
 This is one option which may help you as it will run System File Checker before Windows loads.
-Go here to learn how to run sfc /scannow at Boot Time in Windows 8.
+Go here to learn how to run sfc /scannow at Boot Time.
 See if this helps.

 3] Use DISM.
 Open an elevated command prompt and run the following command and hit Enter: